Richard Christy: Music

 In 1992, the 18-year-old Christy decided to pursue music in college in Kansas.
 In the week before he was set to begin, he heard one of his favorite bands, Public Assassin from Springfield, Missouri, were looking for a new drummer.
 After a successful audition in August 1992, he chose to join them rather than study.
 He then moved from his Fort Scott home and into "an old warehouse" in Springfield, and played on "Raw as Fuck", a same-titled mini-CD, and a demo titled Murdered.
 They toured the midwest across 1993, playing covers.
 As he needed further income to support himself, Christy learned to become a residential electrician.
 In December 1993, Christy and Public Assassin guitarist Steve Childers formed a comical group, Skip Skiffington and The Elite, with Skiffington on vocals and Rick Granberg on keyboards.
 During this time, Christy played in a "joke punk band" with several friends named Pisser, playing GG Allin and Cocknoose covers.
 In 1995, Public Assassin disbanded after Christy and Childers had several differences with singer/bassist Greg Ponder.

-In late 1995, Christy and Childers formed Burning Inside with new recruits Jamie Prim on vocals/bass and, later on, Michael Estes on guitar.
+In late 1995, Christy and Childers formed technical death metal band Burning Inside with new recruits Jamie Prim on vocals/bass and, later on, Michael Estes on guitar.
 To increase their potential, the group relocated in February 1996 to Orlando, Florida, an area favorable for the metal scene.
 Christy arrived by car, carrying everything he owned.
 They toured, recorded songs for five metal tribute albums, and produced a six-song demo tape of new material released as The Eve of the Entities (2000).
 Christy stayed in Florida for eight years.
 His income from music and electric work was limited, so he could only afford accommodation in a storage unit where he also kept and practiced his drums for as much as six hours each day.
 With only an outside garden hose to shower with, he later wrote a song about his appreciation for more comfortable living named "The Beast Outside My Window".
 Christy joined local metal group Acheron, touring and playing on Anti-God, Anti-Christ (1996) and Necromanteion Communion (1998).
 His boss at his electrical company allowed him to spend time away to record and tour with his bands.